ministryofjustice/moj-frontend/docs/components/Progress-tracker.md

 ## Designs

 A Figma design has been added for this component.
-There may be more links and resources in the [Progress tracker Github discussion]({{ githuburl }}).
+There may be more links and resources in the [progress tracker Github discussion]({{ githuburl }}).

 ### Figma

-      If you work for MoJ, you can [view the Progress tracker component in the MoJ Figma Kit](https://www.figma.com/design/N2xqOFkyehXwcD9DxU1gEq/MoJ-Figma-Kit?node-id=12629-923).
+If you work for MoJ, [view the progress tracker component in the MoJ Figma Kit](https://www.figma.com/design/N2xqOFkyehXwcD9DxU1gEq/MoJ-Figma-Kit?node-id=12629-923).

-      If you work outside MoJ, use the [MoJ Figma Kit in the Figma Community](https://www.figma.com/community/file/1543193133973726850/moj-design-system-figma-kit).
+If you work outside MoJ, go to the [MoJ Design System’s profile on the Figma community platform](https://www.figma.com/community/file/1543193133973726850/moj-design-system-figma-kit).

 ### Contribute prototypes and Figma links

 If you have design files that are relevant to this component you can add them to the [Github discussion]({{ githuburl }}).
 This helps other people to use it in their service.

 {% endtab %}